gbbaus17/f5-lab/bigip-3nic/README.md

 Additionally, F5 provides checksums for all of our supported Amazon Web Services CloudFormation templates.
 For instructions and the checksums to compare against, see https://devcentral.f5.com/codeshare/checksums-for-f5-supported-cft-and-arm-templates-on-github-1014.

 ---

-## Service Discovery
-Once you launch your BIG-IP instance using the CFT template, you can use the Service Discovery iApp template on the BIG-IP VE to automatically update pool members based on auto-scaled cloud application hosts.
-In the iApp template, you enter information about your cloud environment, including the tag key and tag value for the pool members you want to include, and then the BIG-IP VE programmatically discovers (or removes) members using those tags.
-See our [Service Discovery video](https://www.youtube.com/watch?v=ig_pQ_tqvsI) to see this feature in action.

-### Tagging
-In AWS, you have two options for tagging objects that the Service Discovery iApp uses.
-Note that you select public or private IP addresses within the iApp.
-  - *Tag a VM resource*<br>
-The BIG-IP VE will discover the primary public or private IP addresses for the primary NIC configured for the tagged VM.
-  - *Tag a NIC resource*<br>
-The BIG-IP VE will discover the primary public or private IP addresses for the tagged NIC.
-Use this option if you want to use the secondary NIC of a VM in the pool.

-The iApp first looks for NIC resources with the tags you specify.
-If it finds NICs with the proper tags, it does not look for VM resources.
-If it does not find NIC resources, it looks for VM resources with the proper tags.

-**Important**: Make sure the tags and IP addresses you use are unique.
-You should not tag multiple AWS nodes with the same key/tag combination if those nodes use the same IP address.

-To launch the template:
-  1. From the BIG-IP VE web-based Configuration utility, on the Main tab, click **iApps > Application Services > Create**.
-  2. In the **Name** field, give the template a unique name.
-  3. From the **Template** list, select **f5.service_discovery**.
-The template opens.
-  4. Complete the template with information from your environment.
-For assistance, from the Do you want to see inline help? question, select Yes, show inline help.
-  5. When you are done, click the **Finished** button.

-If you want to verify the integrity of the template, from the BIG-IP VE Configuration utility click **iApps > Templates**.
-In the template list, look for **f5.service_discovery**.
-In the Verification column, you should see **F5 Verified**.

-## Creating virtual servers on the BIG-IP VE

-In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
-To create a BIG-IP virtual server you need to know the AWS secondary private IP address.
-If you need additional virtual servers for your applications/servers, you can add more secondary private IP addresses in AWS, and corresponding virtual servers on the BIG-IP system.
-See http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html for information on multiple IP addresses.

-**To create virtual servers on the BIG-IP system**

-1. Once your BIG-IP VE has launched, open the BIG-IP VE Configuration utility.
-2. On the Main tab, click **Local Traffic > Virtual Servers** and then click the **Create** button.
-3. In the **Name** field, give the Virtual Server a unique name.
-4. In the **Destination/Mask** field, type the AWS secondary private IP address.
-5. In the **Service Port** field, type the appropriate port.
-6. Configure the rest of the virtual server as appropriate.
-7. If you used the Service Discovery iApp template: <br>In the Resources section, from the **Default Pool** list, select the name of the pool created by the iApp.
-8. Click the **Finished** button.
-9. Repeat as necessary.

 ## Logging iApp